 Dousing the Fire

 Take it Off! (offline that is): Somewhere along the line, someone is going to get mad.
 If that happens, it doesn’t matter if it is a Facebook comment or a tweet, reply back to the user in a direct message, out of the public eye.
 Ask for their email address or phone number so that you can correct the problem.
-People can get UGLY online, so it’s best to move the discussion offline to avoid the public confrontation.
+People can get UGLY online, so it’s best to move the discussion offline to avoid public confrontation.

-Know your Rights: Anything you say can and will be used against you in the court of blog.
+Know your Rights: Anything you say can and will be used against you in the court of the blog.
 So treat every communication, regardless of its implied privacy, like it’s a comment on a Facebook wall.
 (As we saw above, people will post anything and everything.)

 Double Check the Fire Code: When someone is angry via email, you are going to feel rushed to reply.
 But one of the biggest mistakes you can do is send something in a rush.
 Revise any correspondence you send, and then have a peer read over it as well.
 After two revisions, play devil’s advocate – look for any word that might be taken the wrong way.
 Angry influencers hate to be talked to rationally, so they will try to turn anything on you.

-Peace Offering: Sometimes it may be necessary to offer a phone conversation to the irrate person and clarify any misunderstandings that may have happened.
+Peace Offering: Sometimes it may be necessary to offer a phone conversation to the irate person and clarify any misunderstandings that may have happened.
 You’d be surprised how much people calm down once they match a voice with an email.

 Fire Escape Plan

-Stop, Drop, and Roll: Sometimes people are so angry, and so set on making everyone else’s life miserable, that they will not stop until they feel like they have shown you who’s boss.
+Stop, Drop, and Roll: Sometimes people are so angry and so set on making everyone else’s life miserable, that they will not stop until they feel like they have shown you who’s boss.
 If this happens, sometimes you have to cut your losses.
 Stop trying to reason with the angry individual.
 Drop the conversation.
 Politely let them know that you will no longer bother them.
 Roll away from the situation and find other influencers who are pertinent to your industry.
 The Internet is VAST.
 You are bound to find other users who want to engage with you and are happy to do so.

 The Internet is catching on fire all the time, so just keep cool when a fire happens.
 Respond accordingly, with transparency and honesty.
 But if all else fails, stop, drop, and roll.
+Hopefully, this lesson in social media damage control will help put out your next fire.